apache/drill/_docs/configure-drill/configuration-options/010-configuration-options-introduction.md

 ---
 title: "Configuration Options Introduction"
-date: 2016-08-05 18:24:50 UTC
+date: 2016-08-12 01:11:42 UTC
 parent: "Configuration Options"
 ---

 Drill provides many configuration options that you can enable, disable, or modify.
 Modifying certain configuration options can impact Drill performance.
-Many of configuration options reside in the `drill- env.sh` and `drill-override.conf` files in the
+Many of the configuration options reside in the `drill-env.sh` script and the `drill-override.conf` configuration file located in the `$DRILL_HOME/conf` directory.
+Drill loads these files from `/etc/drill/conf`, if it exists.
+Otherwise, Drill loads the files from the `$DRILL_HOME/conf` directory.

-`/conf` directory.
-Drill sources` /etc/drill/conf` if it exists.
-Otherwise, Drill sources the local `<drill_installation_directory>/conf` directory.
+{% include startnote.html %}As of Drill 1.8, default Drill settings reside in `$DRILL_HOME/bin/drill-config.sh`.
+You can override many settings by creating an entry in `$DRILL_HOME/conf/drill-env.sh`.
+The file includes descriptions of the options that you can set.{% include endnote.html %}

 The sys.options table contains information about system and session options.
 The sys.boot table contains information about Drill start-up options.
 The section, ["Start-up Options"]({{site.baseurl}}/docs/start-up-options), covers how to configure and view key boot options.
 The following table lists the system options in alphabetical order and provides a brief description of supported options.